pitastrudl/wekanwiki/Chromebook.md

 ## 12) Optional: Install HP DeskJet 2600 multifunction printer/scanner

+This inkjet printer was cheapest available, and does print excellent quality similar to laser color printer.

 You should set your wireless network printer to have Static IP address.

 [Source](https://chromeunboxed.com/how-to-use-your-hp-printer-with-linux-on-chrome-os/)